alemart/surgescript/docs/engine/player.md

 // When you are stopped, hold up and press jump to charge.
 // Release up after 0.5 second and you'll gain a nice boost!
 //
-object "Super Peel Out" is "companion"
+object "My Peel Out" is "companion"
 {
     charge = Sound("samples/charge.wav");
     release = Sound("samples/release.wav");